Level of Study

 One exercise class of 2 hours per week in 15 weeks

 Three compulsory assignments.
 Approved assignments are valid in present and subsequent semester.

 Forms of Assessment

-Mid-term exam, counts 20% of the final and is valid in the semester it has been done and the following semester.
-Final exam, written, 5 hours.
-If less than 10 students, the exam might be oral.
-Counts 80% of the final grade and must be passed.
+Mid-term exam, counts 20% of the final and is valid for the actual semester, and the following semester.
+The final exam is a 5 hour written exam, counts 80% of the final grade, and must be passed.

 Type of assessment: Written examination

 - 18.12.2019, 09:00

 - 5 hours